rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 decision has to be made based on what the team knows already.
 So the answer for some teams could _yes_ today, for some could be _no_ today but a _yes_ in the future.
 My personal approach is to make sure that TS code is approachable and my goal is to make it principled within this constraint.
 This is not very easy to do, it is much easier to use principled types than principled patterns.
-It is also easier to do that in an environment where principled is not considered odd.
+It is also easier to write principled code in an environment where principled is not considered odd.
 It is also good to be able to scratch the itch and keep practicing the real thing, I have my backend work to do that, lots of people do not have that luxury.

 > _"She fumbled in her apron pocket for her tobacco pouch.